 This table provides a fascinating inventory of the energy use portfolio of the United States as a whole.
 Offices draw easily the largest amounts of energy within the commerical sector.
 Note though that this figure is a simple energy inventory which has not been weighted for GWP.
 Therefore, these figures are not by themselves an accurate reflection of a carbon footprint or environmental impact.

-Read the GCC report on Green Tariffs.
+- Read GCC's commissioned report on Green Tariffs.

 - Switch to reputable green energy suppliers.